rahulmehtawd/AuthServer/README.md

   -d 'client_id=client&username=user&password=user&grant_type=password'

 # What is Authentication Server ?
 An authentication server is an application that facilitates authentication of an entity that attempts to access a network.
 Such an entity may be a human user or another server.
-It genrates a token which is passed for Authentication of User.
+It generates a token which is passed for Authentication of User.

 # How can we build an Auth Server using Spring Security ?
 In this application we are using some basic jars(web,security, oauth2)provided by Spring Framework.
 Spring security provides way to secure application based on Spring Filter Chain Processing.